Manhattan Truck Accident Lawyers

 Finding the Responsible Party

-Mechanical failure caused your truck accident.
+Mechanical failure.
 Most trucks receive inspections by their drivers and mechanics after every trip.
 Drivers must indicate any problems they had with the truck while driving, while mechanics must look over the truck to check for things like wear on the tires, working lights and turn signals, and regularly needed maintenance.
 Unfortunately, those inspections do not always prevent mechanical failures, which can quickly lead to truck accidents.

 When a mechanical failure causes the truck accident, several parties may share liability: